Football at the 2025 SEA Games – Women's team squads

-The women's football tournament at the 2025 SEA Games will be held from 4 to 17 December 2025.
+The women's football tournament at the 2025 SEA Games was held from 4 to 17 December 2025.
 The women's tournament is a full international tournament with no restrictions on age.
-The twelve national teams involved in the tournament were required to register a squad of 18 players, including two goalkeepers.
-Additionally, teams could name a maximum of four alternate players, numbered from 19 to 22.
-The alternative list could contain at most three outfielders, as at least one slot was reserved for a goalkeeper.
-In the event of serious injury during the tournament, an injured player would be able to be replaced by one of the players in the alternate list.
+The eight national teams involved in the tournament were required to register a squad of 23 players, including two goalkeepers.
 Only players in these squads were eligible to take part in the tournament.

 The position listed for each player is per the official squad lists published by any federation.
 The age listed for each player is on 4 December 2025, the first day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of the tournament.
 The club listed is the club for which the player last played a competitive match prior to the tournament.
 The nationality for each club reflects the national association (not the league) to which the club is affiliated.
 A flag is included for coaches who are of a different nationality than their own national team.